kumahq/kuma-website/docs/docs/dev/policies/service-health-probes.md

 Also, `health.ready` is used to compute the status of the data plane proxy and service.
 You can see these statuses both in Kuma GUI and Kuma CLI:

-data plane proxy health follows these rules:
+Data plane proxy health follows these rules:

 - if proxy status is `Offline`, then data plane proxy is `Offline`.
 - if proxy status is `Online`: